ppalit/chef-solr-lts/README.md

 This is a fork of David Radcliffe's [original chef-solr](https://github.com/dwradcliffe/chef-solr/blob/master/LICENSE) cookbook, updated (to some extent) for working with solr in 2019.

+Versioning starts at 0.7.0 as David Radcliffe's left off at 0.6.0

 There are some pretty big changes:
 1. Use install script for solr - this makes sure the correct system initialization is used, either init.d or systemd via LSB